Frequently Asked Questions

 How is mentoring provided?

-Mentoring is done remotely and is not currently provided in person
+Mentoring is done remotely and is not presently provided in person.

 Susceptibility to log4j v.2 vulnerabilities

-More information available within AnyLogic Cloud 2.2.9 update
+More information is available within AnyLogic Cloud 2.2.9 update.

 Three Methods of Simulation Modelling

-- A highly abstract method of modelling.
+- A high-abstract method of modelling.
 It ignores the fine details of a system and produces a general representation of a complex system.
 These abstract simulation models can be used for long-term, strategic modelling and simulation.